 If you're searching for how to update apps, check Updating managed iOS apps.

-- Enterprise Plan subscription or trial.
+- Premium Plan subscription or trial.

-- Only supervised iOS devices are supported.
+- Only supervised devices are supported.

 The status of the action can be seen from the Management > Action log page or from the device action log.

 The status is "Downloading" until the device has finished the download.
 After that, the status is "Installing" until the update has been successfully installed.
 "Completed" means that the update was applied successfully.

 It is good to note, that if the restriction, Force delayed software updates, has been deployed to a device, the software update is pending until the defined delay time has passed.
 In case, you want to update the latest version immediatelly, remove the restriction from the device.
 You may do this from the Deployments tab on the Device page (Management > Devices > Device).